Emmy123222/NouNDao/README.md

 ## 🌌 Features

 ### 🔍 Proposal Explorer
-- Browse proposals from Nouns DAO and Lil Nouns DAO
+- Browse proposals from Nouns DAO and Lil Nouns DAO via The Graph Protocol
 - Advanced filtering by status, proposer, and keywords
 - Real-time vote counts and participation metrics
 - Responsive proposal cards with cosmic animations